jeromepatel/Text-Paraphrase-Detection-Winner-Solution/README.md

 ## Stage 2: Pretrained Cross Encoder
 ![stage 2 solution](documents/stage_2.png)
-* I used pre-trained cross encoder model: `paraphrase-multilingual-mpnet-base-v2`
+* I used pre-trained cross encoder model: `stsb-roberta-large`
 * Cross encoder directly takes pair as an input and outputs the pair confidence score
 * Used intermediate generated pairs to generate dense predictions using cross encoder
 * Applied thresholding to filter the pairs with high confidence score